-First Year Practicum Parts I & II is one course that must be taken over two consecutive trimesters.
-At the conclusion of Part I, the Practicum Leader and Practicum Facilitator, in conjunction with the Faculty Practicum Coordinator, will review the progress of all of the practicum students.
-Students who are in good standing in the course will receive a grade of IP (in progress) on their fall transcripts and be allowed to maintain registration in First Year Practicum Part II for spring trimester.
+First Year Practicum Part I & II and Second Year Practicum Part I & II are each one course that must be taken over two consecutive trimesters.
+At the conclusion of Part I, the Practicum Leader (First and Second Year) and Practicum Facilitator (First Year only), in conjunction with the Faculty Practicum Coordinator, will review the progress of all the practicum students.
+Students who are in good standing in the course will receive a grade of IP (in progress) on their fall transcripts and be allowed to maintain registration in First or Second Year Practicum Part II for spring trimester.
 Those students who are not in good standing will receive a grade of NC (no credit) and will be required to repeat Part I and Part II the following year.
 At the successful conclusion of both Part I and Part II, the student's IP grade from Part I will be changed to a CR (credit) and the student will also receive a CR grade for Part II and one term credit each for fall and spring trimesters will be awarded on the student's transcript.

-Since First Year Practicum Part I & II is a two trimester course and must be taken consecutively, if a student completes Part I with good standing in the course but is unable to finish Part II due to any reason, academic related or not, they will receive an NC (no credit) for both Part I and Part II and will be required to repeat both parts the following year.
+Since First Year Practicum Part I & II and Second Year Practicum Part I & II are each two trimester courses and must be taken consecutively, if a student completes Part I with good standing in the course but is unable to finish Part II due to any reason, academic related or not, they will receive an NC (no credit) for both Part I and Part II and will be required to repeat both parts the following year.